thomasebsmith/arm-emulator/README.md

 ![CI
 status](https://github.com/thomasebsmith/arm-emulator/workflows/CI/badge.svg)

-This is a lightweight ARM emulator written in cross-platform C++.
+This project is a lightweight ARM emulator written in cross-platform C++.
-This project also includes an ARM disassembler; however, the disassembler is not the primary focus of this project.
+This project also includes an ARM disassembler; however, the disassembler is not the main focus of this project.

 Since this is an emulator and not a compiler (JIT or otherwise), this project is not particularly fast.